 Like the first film, Kick-Ass 2 seems caught in a moral grey zone between deflating the superhero and creating its own comic-book fantasy of ultra-violence.
 To this extent, there are times that it undeniably errs on the side of the pure fantasy rather than realism.
 Some of Hit Girl’s martial arts moves are hard to believe, particularly a kinetic sequence with her avoiding hoods shooting at her around the side of a van, while a scene where the Amazonian Mother Russia (Olga Kurkulina) eliminates an entire suburban street of armed cop cars seems to fall far too much into the realm of being a complete action-movie fantasy.

 Jeff Wadlow subsequently went on to make the non-genre True Memoirs of an International Assassin (2016), Truth or Dare (2018), which has a similar premise to Cry Wolf of a deadly game that conjures demonic forces, and the film remake of tv’s Fantasy Island (2020) and the Halloween film The Curse of Bridge Hollow (2022).
 Wadlow also wrote the script for the Vin Diesel action film Bloodshot (2020).
-He has also acted as a producer on the tv series’ Bates Motel (2013-7) and The Strain (2014-7) and Are You Afraid of the Dark?
+He has also acted as a producer on the tv series’ Bates Motel (2013-7), The Strain (2014-7) and Are You Afraid of the Dark?
 (2019-21).